Little Lakes Ranch, LLC Grassfed Beef Osso Bucco

 Enjoy within 5 days or freeze for later use.

 Keep refrigerated or frozen.
 Farmers to You orders beef by the whole animal and it arrives fresh to us.
 On weeks when we receive a fresh beef delivery you will receive cuts that are fresh, not frozen.
 On weeks when we do not receive a new order your beef will be sent frozen, beginning the thawing process while en route to you and can continue the thawing process in your fridge and be enjoyed within a week.
 The beef can be refrozen if desired without compromising the quality of the meat.
 Check the weekly bounty in our Friday Newsletter for fresh beef updates.

-We source our 100% grassfed beef from Tilldale Farm and G & T Farm.
+We source our 100% grassfed beef from Tilldale Farm and Little Lakes Ranch.
 Both farms raise Red Devon cross cattle on a 100% grassfed and grass finished diet.
 The beef is dry aged for at least a week before delivery to us.

 January 20, 2021 by A

 we braised this to make beef stroganoff. it was the most flavorful sauce i've ever made. definitely going to order this again. i'm never making beef stroganoff any other way again

 This is the cut of meat I use in my beef stew.
 The flavor was outstanding, this cut of meat is meant to have a long slow all day simmer for a tender result.
 So good!!

 The flavor on all of the beef products from Tilldale Farm are really good.
 What they don't have, compared to a good Prime cut meat, is that umami feel that comes from being well-grained with fat, which comes from corn fed cattle, something that isn't so good for the environment (or for the cattle).
 So sometimes you'll see labels saying the cows were grass-fed, but finished off with corn.
 It gives the meat a more luscious mouthfeel.